Skiptrace (film)

 Skiptrace is a 2016 buddy cop action comedy film directed by Renny Harlin, produced, starring and based on a story by Jackie Chan.
-The film co-stars Johnny Knoxville and Fan Bingbing and follows a Hong Kong detective who teams up with American gambler to expose the identity of a Chinese criminal.
+The film co-stars Johnny Knoxville and Fan Bingbing and follows Hong Kong detective Bennie Chan who teams up with American gambler Connor Watts to expose the identity of Chinese criminal Matador.
 It was released in China on July 21, 2016, and in the United States on September 2, 2016.

 Plot

-In Hong Kong 2007, detective Bennie Chan has been tracking notorious crime boss, "Matador" – whom he believes to be businessman Victor Wong.
-While tracking him, Chan's partner Yung is captured.
+In Hong Kong 2007, detective Bennie Chan has been tracking notorious crime boss Matador, whom he believes to be businessman Victor Wong.
+While tracking him, Chan's partner Yung Bai is captured.
 Yung sacrifices himself and gives his watch to Chan to remember him by.
 Nine years later, when Yung's daughter Samantha gets into trouble with Wong's crime syndicate, Chan must track down an American conman, Connor Watts, who gambles his way through Chinese casinos after being banned in America and who witnessed the murder of a woman named Esther Yee in Wong's casino in Macau.
-However, before Chan can find him, Connor is kidnapped by the men of Dima, a Russian kingpin, to answer for getting his daughter pregnant.
+However, before Chan can find him, Connor is kidnapped by the men of Dima, a Russian kingpin, to answer for getting his daughter Natalya pregnant.

 Chan fights the Russians and rescues Connor.
 On their way to Hong Kong, however, Connor steals Chan's passport and burns it, forcing the pair to travel on foot to Mongolia, where they enjoy themselves with the Mongolians.
-Connor subsequently reveals that before she died, Esther gave a phone to him, which belongs to "Matador".
-While crossing into China, Connor make a fuss leading to both of them being arrested by the police for various offenses as Connor would rather be imprisoned than being killed by "Matador" and his gang.
+Connor subsequently reveals that before she died, Esther gave a phone to him, which belongs to Matador.
+While crossing into China, Connor make a fuss leading to both of them being arrested by the police for various offenses as Connor would rather be imprisoned than being killed by Matador and his gang.
 They are broken out of police custody by Dasha, a Siberian hitwoman, and her gang, who wish to capture Connor and bring him back to Dima but they manage to escape her pursuit.

 Connor sees Wong on the news and recognizes him as Esther's murderer.
-Chan learns that Samantha is already taken by Wong's right-hand man Willie and his men, who threaten to kill her if Chan refuses to bring the phone back to Hong Kong.
-When they argue over their personal differences, they go in separate ways, giving him the phone that will implicate Wong as the "Matador".

-While attempting to prove Wong as "Matador", Wong's thumbprint does not match the phone's security thumbprint and Chan is arrested by the Hong Kong police instead.
-Connor, masquerading as lawyer, helps Chan break out from prison.
-With the assistance of Leslie, Chan's co-worker, they bypass the phone's security and finds a clue to the "Matador" identity.
+Chan learns that Samantha was already taken by Wong's right-hand man Willie and his men, who threaten to kill her if Chan refuses to bring the phone back to Hong Kong.
+When they argue over their personal differences, they go their separate ways and Connor gives Chan the phone that will implicate Wong as Matador.
+While attempting to prove Wong as Matador, Wong's thumbprint does not match the phone's security thumbprint and Chan is arrested by the Hong Kong police instead.
+Connor, masquerading as a lawyer, helps Chan break out from prison.
+With the assistance of Leslie, Chan's co-worker, they bypass the phone's security and finds a clue to the Matador identity.